enumcase/github-app/README.md

 # github-app
-My attempt at making Github Followers app by Sean Allen
+My attempt at making Github Followers app by Sean Allen.

+The UI of the app is done fully programmatically using autolayout.
+DiffableDataSource and other features have been implemented to accomodate better user experience.

 You can see some of the screens below: